Renesas-SST/rz-utils/universal-scripts/host/tools/bootloader_flasher/README.md

 **1. Prepare necessary bootloader files under `target/images` folder (optional)**

-Place all bootloader images (e.g., for RZG2L-SBC board) in the /path/to/universal-scripts/target/images/ folder on Host PC.
+Place all bootloader images (e.g., for RZG2L-SBC board) in the /path/to/universal-scripts/target/images/ folder on the Host PC.

 ```bash
 mkdir -p /path/to/universal-scripts/target/images/